 - An optional hardware support app

-Typically, a device manufacturer, or independent hardware vendor (IHV), writes the base driver.
+Typically, a device manufacturer, or independent hardware vendor (IHV), writes the base driver package.
 Then, a system builder, or original equipment manufacturer (OEM), provides any optional component packages.

 After an IHV has certified the base driver package, it can be deployed on all OEM systems.
 Because a base driver package can be used across all systems that share a hardware part, Microsoft can test the base driver package broadly via Windows Insider flighting, rather than limiting distribution to specific machines.